 An NQT maybe bang up to date with curriculum knowledge but lack behaviour management skills, while a teacher who is further along in their career might benefit from training in interactive classroom tools.

 A lot is expected of primary school teachers, and the level and breadth of knowledge they have to teach is astounding.
 For example, computer programming has become an important part of the new primary curriculum, but how many primary teachers are confident coders?

 The advent of the Ofsted deep dive has reinforced the need for teachers to develop their subject knowledge and related pedagogy.
 So take a close look at which training would help your teachers with their subject areas as well as their teaching skills.

 With tailored CPD, teachers feel much more confident in their roles.

 - Build a CPD strategy for your school

 CPD is about more than sending someone on a course.
 Senior leaders need to think strategically and create a CPD plan designed to have a sustainable impact on outcomes for pupils.

 To do this, you need to know your school.
-A high performing school might spend more time on research driven teaching techniques, while a school requiring improvement may need focus on the basics, for example compliance or curriculum-planning.
+A high performing school might spend more time on research-driven teaching techniques, while a school requiring improvement may need to focus on the basics, for example, compliance or curriculum planning.

 That said, there should always be an element of flexibility in your CPD programme.
 As anyone who works in a school knows, things can change in a heartbeat, and your teachers need to be able to respond to these changes.